Table of contents

 Reviews:

-Watch this great tutorial video to see QuickBooks in action.
+Watch this great tutorial video to see Sage Accounting in action.

-QuickBooks also has payroll, and that might be plenty for smaller businesses.
-But if you've outgrown that or your needs are more complex, Gusto is one of the best-rated options.
+Sage also has payroll, and that might be plenty for smaller businesses.
+But if you've outgrown that or your needs are more complex, is one of the best-rated options.

-Payroll tools let you keep track of employee salaries, paid time off, benefits, performance reviews, and much more.
-Gusto is very comprehensive, and there are very few HR tasks it can’t enhance.
+Payfit lets you keep track of employee salaries, paid time off, benefits, performance reviews, and much more.
+It's very comprehensive, with very few HR tasks it can’t enhance.

 Pros: